[index]

 3. Work related to employment should focus on service to the company.
 If

-4. Laws around equities trading are structured to service the principle of
+4. Laws around equities trading expect participants to act in good faith.

-fits naturally into the ethos of the larger set of rules.
-It would be weird to
+into the ethos of the larger set of rules.
+It would be weird to create an

-The post does present some interesting notes offering a picture of the world
+The Cato Institute post presents some interesting notes about what a world

 a.
 More efficient price-discovery.
 This is true.

-build a reputation for being good at this, and distinguish themselves against
+could build a reputation for being good at this, and distinguish

-The second point is true, but it creates a more complicated market structure,
+Although the second point is true, it creates a far more complicated market

 enforce the behaviour of their staff.